“I Feel Unwanted”: How To Develop Better Self-Esteem

 For example, perhaps you want to go back to college to get a degree so that you can start your dream career.
 Or maybe you decide to start exercising regularly to help yourself feel strong and disciplined.
 Try your best to pinpoint and make an effort to pursue things that might help you become more confident, not because you’re lacking something currently, but because you’d like to do even more to help your inner self feel recognized.

-Cultivate more awareness around your inner voice
+Cultivate awareness of your inner voice

 Nearly everyone can have an internal dialogue that tells us what we think about ourselves and the world around us.
 When we allow this voice to go uncensored or put us down, we may continue to feed into these beliefs as they play back to us, eventually becoming something that we don't even notice.